zstenger93/zUI/README.md

 God damnit if I want something overcomplicated I'll start to customize vim

-Use `/zui` to show the settings panel
+Use `/zui` to show the settings panel (every setting is character specific)

 ## Currently available settings